MingQiu99/Protfolio/README.md

 Photo by Ming Qiu

-This project Measuring the ***sentiment of tweets*** through a polarity scale and variables such as language, ngrams, tweet length, favorite and retweets, followers and statuses, and hashtag usage.
+This project Measures the ***sentiment of tweets*** through a polarity scale and variables such as language, ngrams, tweet length, favorite and retweets, followers and statuses, and hashtag usage.
 Personal Distribution: analyzed and visualized the common used hashtags and the common used words in the text of tweets, research on major vaccine announcement as well as the ***visualization of the sentiment*** of the tweets on these days.
 * **Python libraries used:** Numpy, Pandas, Seaborn, WordCloud, matplotlib
 * **Input:** Tweets, hastags